 Here are some frequently asked questions first-time Pop Warner parents ask and some answers to get you started as your child embarks on a great experience.

 East River Pop Warner registration begins March 1.
 Check the website often for specific dates and details as well as the latest registration packets.

 East River Pop Warner has opportunities for players ages 7-12 and they are separated into three divisions.
-The youngest, the Mighty Mite division features children ages 7 and 8 .
-The Junior Pee Wee division features 9 and 10 year old players.
-The Pee Wee Division features players ages 11 and 12
+The youngest, the Mighty Mite division features children mostly aged 7 and 8 .
+The Junior Pee Wee division features mostly 9 and 10 year old players.
+The Pee Wee Division features players mostly ages 11 and 12

 With Pop Warner games being played in the fall, the organization has setup specific guidelines: A child’s age on July 31st is his age for the entire season.
 So if your son turns 10 on August 1st, he will still be considered a 9 year old for registration purposes.

 Pop Warner demands academic excellence among its participants.
 Players MUST receive a 2.0 grade point average (or 70 percent average) in school to participate.